- Use the Globe at Night website to help find your constellation in the night sky.

 New for 2020: During many of the 2020 Globe at Night campaigns there will be more than one choice for which constellation is optimal to use.
 This will depend on your location around the globe.
 To decide which one is best for you at your location for the dates listed below, check to see if the constellation is more than halfway above the horizon.
 If so, you can use that constellation for the campaign.
 If not, try another suggested constellation for that month.

 Note: if possible, use Orion during the month of February and March as there is a special project being conducted which needs the help of Globe at Night citizen scientists.
 As LED lights increasingly replace older technologies for outdoor lighting, astronomers are left asking whether the night sky is getting brighter or darker as a result.
 While they can measure changes at professional observatories, understanding what’s going on in backyards around the world is a lot harder, and they’re turning to the public for help.
 Starting with Valentine’s Day in February and Pi Day in March, Globe at Night is asking people to take part in the “Globe at Night” project a few times during both 10-day campaigns.
 We will be comparing your measurements of Orion with those taken in February and March 2011 and 2012.
 So, if possible, please use Orion.

 Those dates are:

-GLOBE at Night is a citizen science project to record the brightness of the night sky around the world.
-During twelve observing campaigns in 2014, children and adults are asked to match the appearance of a constellation (Orion or Leo in the northern hemisphere, and Orion or Crux in the southern hemisphere) with seven star charts of progressively fainter stars.
+GLOBE at Night is a citizen science project to record the brightness of the night sky around the world which began in 2006.
 The data is collected to produce an interactive map of all worldwide observations.

 Make a difference and join the GLOBE at Night campaign!